Jupyter-contrib/jupyter_nbextensions_configurator/README.md

         pip install jupyter_nbextensions_configurator

  2. Configuring the notebook server to load the server extension.
 A `jupyter` subcommand is provided for this.
-You can enable the serverextension for the current user with
+You can enable the serverextension and the configurator nbextensions listed below for the current user with

         jupyter nbextensions_configurator enable --user